OgieBen/OkayDocs/README.md

 - "ENROLLMENT_PROTECTORIA_OK"
 - "UNKNOWN"

 The `authParams` just contains a message and its header that will be displayed on the Okay App.
-The message is intead for the use to read in order to grant Okay the required permission to proceed.
+The message is intended for the user to read, in order to grant Okay the required permission to complete a transaction/authentication.

 We can now proceed to sending our request to `Okay` like so.